A Christmas gift for your favorite home bar enthusiast doesn’t have to cost a fortune—even if you’re gifting them the entire bar cart!

 The bar cart has practically become the new throw pillow for any apartment living room or loft space.
 But it’s around the holidays when a bar cart really stands out—a vintage brass stunner dressed up in garlands and white mini lights may just upstage your tree (or replace it).
 Whether you’re looking to upgrade your own bar on wheels or liven up a friend’s with standout stemware, we’ve got you covered with these no-fail cocktail-minded presents for every budget—but none are over $100.

 We definitely have a set of these vintage-vibe, just-flashy-enough cut crystal glasses on our wish list this season.
-They’re the ideal classic and refined vessel for an Old Fashioned (or two) or any other cocktail you create, especially during the festive holiday season—but if you’re on a budget, this set of six whiskey glasses looks very similar for only $20.99.
+They’re the ideal classic and refined vessel for an Old Fashioned (or two) or any other cocktail you create, especially during the festive holiday season—but if you’re looking for something a bit funkier, try these gold patterned glasses.
 (And if you’re feeling naughty, you can gift a set of “tipsy” glasses that always look like they’re falling over…)Buy Now

 This intriguing blend of Kentucky rye whiskey, Canadian whiskey, and port is a perfect bottle to give during the colder months—though maybe not to strict whiskey purists.
 For everyone else who appreciates an interesting liquor, the complex oaky notes with caramel tones and dried fruit flavors mingled with sweetness and a bit of rye spice will prove a nice warming winter spirit (with, according to Sara Havens for The Alcohol Professor, a finish that tastes like sugar cookie dough).Buy Now

 Scrappy’s bitters are handcrafted in small batches from organic ingredients with no artificial flavors, dyes, or chemicals.
-This bundle of two boxes of sample size bottles includes both their Classic Bitters set and Exotic Bitters set; all together, there are eight flavors: chocolate, grapefruit, lavender, cardamom, celery, orange, Orleans (anise, citrus, and cinnamon), and Aromatic (with vanilla notes).
+This bundle of two boxes of sample size bottles includes both their New Classics and Essentials bitters sets; all together, there are eight flavors: chocolate, black lemon, lavender, cardamom, orange, Orleans (anise, citrus, and cinnamon), and Aromatic bitters (with vanilla notes), plus their Firewater (a habanero tincture balanced by subtle sweetness and floral notes).
 Perfect for the home mixologist who likes to experiment.Buy Now

-Nod to “The Twelve Days of Christmas” and add a little whimsy to your pal’s bar cart with this charming golden swan.
-It holds eight feather-topped cocktail picks for skewering drink garnishes—way better than those disposable wooden ones with the plastic frills.
-While these are no longer available to ship online, you might find them in stock at your local World Market.
-Otherwise, try these gold feather cocktail picks on Amazon.Buy Now
+Add a little whimsy to your pal’s bar cart with this charming golden pineapple with six matching cocktail picks for skewering drink garnishes—way better than those disposable wooden ones with the plastic frills.
+For a more affordable and sleekly modern option, try these silver cocktail picks in an etched holder from Etsy.Buy Now

 These brilliant little blocks are designed to be frozen, then popped into a glass and doused with liquor for an insta-cocktail with multilayered flavors that only requires you to stir.
 There are five flavors in total, including The Cooper (with blood orange and ginger), The Cecile (with cucumber, watermelon juice, clover honey, and thyme), The Clyde (with peach, lemon juice, sage, rosemary, juniper, and vanilla), and The Oliver (an updated Negroni with wormwood extract).
 Each delightfully illustrated box contains 24 cubes of your chosen flavor.
 They’re also great for non-imbibers, as they can be splashed with seltzer for a ready-made mocktail.Buy Now